blue-triangle-tech/sea-sp-community-edition/README.md

 ## == Installation ==

 1. Download and unzip the contents into the plugins folder of your WordPress instance.
-2. Rename the SeaSP-Community-Edition to sea-sp-community-edition (IMPORTANT IF INSTALLING FROM GITHUB REPO)
+2. (IMPORTANT IF INSTALLING FROM GITHUB REPO) Rename the folder from SeaSP-Community-Edition to sea-sp-community-edition
 3. In the Admin Dashboard of WordPress click on the Plugins menu item on the left side.
 4. Find SeaSP - Community Edition in the list of plugins and click activate.
 5. After activation there will be a new admin menu item with a white triangle that says SeaSP